Polish Biographical Dictionary: History

 This reference work has been published in Kraków since 1935, although publication was suspended during Poland's World War II occupation by Nazi Germany and during the Stalinist period.
 The Dictionary is a joint publication of the Polish Academy of Sciences (Polska Akademia Nauk) and the Polish Academy of Learning (Polska Akademia Umiejętności).
-The project is based at the Tadeusz Manteuffel Historical Institute (Instytut Historii im.
-Tadeusza Manteuffla) and is sponsored by the Foundation for Polish Learning (Fundacja na Rzecz Nauki Polskiej) and the Ministry of Culture and National Heritage (Ministerstwo Kultury i Dziedzictwa Narodowego).
+The project is based at the Tadeusz Manteuffel Historical Institute and is sponsored by the Foundation for Polish Learning (Fundacja na Rzecz Nauki Polskiej) and the Ministry of Culture and National Heritage (Ministerstwo Kultury i Dziedzictwa Narodowego).

 Work at the Dictionary was initiated by Władysław Konopczyński.
 The first volume appeared in 1935, and four more (with coverage to "Dąbrowski, Ignacy") before World War II.
 After the war, by 1949, when Konopczyński was forced by the communist government to resign his editorship, two more volumes had been published (covering bios to "Firlej, Henryk").
 The project was then frozen until 1958, when it was revived under Kazimierz Lepszy.
 In 1964, after the Dictionary had grown by an additional three volumes (covering bios to "Jarosiński, Paweł"), Lepszy died and was replaced by Emanuel Rostworowski.

 During Rostworowski's tenure as editor, the quality of the biographies increased, while government interference and censorship decreased.
 Twenty-two further volumes had been published (covering bios to "Różycki, Ignacy") when Rostworowski in 1989 passed the baton to Henryk Markiewicz.
 Under Markiewicz, nine further volumes were published (covering bios to Stanisław August Poniatowski), as well as a special volume Uzupełnienia i sprostowania do tomów I-XL (Supplements and corrections for volumes 1–40) rectifying communist-era bias and censorship.
 Since 2003, the Dictionarys editor has been Andrzej Romanowski.
 The PSB estimates their work will be complete around 2030, with expected 62 volumes.

 In 2003, the PSB has launched its official Internet homepage.
 In 2010, the project has been unanimously endorsed by the Polish parliament (Sejm), and given its honorary patronage.